Dylan-Casanova/React-EmployeeDirectory/README.md

 ## Employee-Directory
+## Deployed app
+<a href="https://dylan-casanova.github.io/reactUnit-EmployeeDirectory/"> click here </a>

 Employee-Directory is an application that allows users to look up any employee on the directory.<br>
-This can be done by typing the employees name on the search bar. users can also filter employees by clicking next to the any column name.<br>
+This can be done by typing the employees name on the search bar.
+Users can also filter employees by clicking next to the any column name.<br>

 This is what the initial screen looks like<br>
 ![initialScreen](./src/assets/1.png) <br>